Timothy-Whitehead/LandingPage/README.md

 I am an intelligent and enthusiastic indidual, with a passion for programming.
 I have been interested in coding for many years and have recently taken the plunge into learning how to create apps and web pages.
-I have recently completed Software Engineering Skills Bootcamp cousre with Hyperion Dev and I have completed many projects, some of which I will be uploading to GitHub.
+I have recently completed Software Engineering Skills Bootcamp course with Hyperion Dev and I have completed many projects, some of which I will be uploading to GitHub.
 I have also begun to study independantly in order to expand on my knowledge and skillset.
 Looking into learning new coding languages and new uses and applications for what I have learnt.